amatas/gpii-ci-service/README.md

 Pull requests sent by user accounts whitelisted in the [macros.yml](https://github.com/GPII/ci-service/blob/master/jenkins_jobs/macros.yml) file will trigger builds in the CI environment using the [GitHub Pull Request Builder plugin](http://docs.openstack.org/infra/jenkins-job-builder/triggers.html#triggers.github-pull-request).
 The CI server checks for PR changes every five minutes.

+Triggered CI jobs report their results as PR comments.
+Results will usually state whether a job passed or failed.

 ### How to Avoid Triggering a Job

 If you would like to avoid triggering a job please include the following text in your PR comment: